A delicately spicy and flavourful approach with balanced aromatic power to make all your dishes, whetheroriental-inspired or not, deliciously fragrant

 Generally speaking, the Ras-el-Hanout Royal Spice Mix allows you to transform your sauces (marinades, sauces for stews, sauces based on fresh cream or coconut milk) into bewitching accompaniments.

 For your sweet recipes :

-In Morocco, it is very common to taste oriental pastries and fruits with ras-el-hanout
+In Morocco, it is very common to taste oriental pastries and fruit with ras-el-hanout

 All your pastries made with honey, almond, or dried or candied fruits will transport you to the heart of the medina of Marrakech if you sprinkle them with half a spoon of Ras-el-Hanout Royal.
 To you the succulent Horns of gazelle, the tasty Loukoums and other Baklawa.